Q. Is the Obamacare individual mandate just based on the honor system?

 Health insurance carriers use form 1095-B to let the IRS know which months their policyholders had minimum essential coverage during the year.
 As with large employers, this reporting was required starting in 2015.

 So although the honor system is involved – as it is with many aspects of our tax system – there are several avenues for the IRS to obtain information beyond what filers report on their tax returns.
-The individual mandate penalty still applies for 2017 and 2018, as the 2017 GOP tax bill doesn’t repeal it until 2019.
+The individual mandate penalty still applies for 2018, as the 2017 GOP tax bill doesn’t repeal it until 2019.
 Starting with 2019 tax returns (filed in early 2020), there will no longer be a penalty for not having insurance, but forms 1095-A and 1095-C will still be filed by the exchanges and employers, so that premium subsidies can be reconciled on tax returns.